bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ### Intro to SVGs

-Next lets explore animating SVGs (scaleable vector graphics).
+Next lets explore animating SVGs (scalable vector graphics).
 Unlike pixel based images that can become blurry and distorted once scaled beyond their intended resolution, SVGs can scale to any size small, or large, and still maintain their graphical fidelity.

 SVGs can be found all over the internet, a few of my favorite resources to download them include:
 * http://www.flaticon.com